Stephen-Choi/CTRL-F/README.md

 # Ctrl-F

-Top 5 and most innovative hack project at Qhacks 2019.
+Top placement and most innovative hack project at Qhacks 2019.

 This project is a ctrl-f for videos.
 Using both speech processing and image-text detection, we are able to find timestamps within a video where a certain keyword appears.